two-torial/two-torial/docs/games/iidx12/setup.md

 <img src="/img/iidx12/happysky_logo.png">

-!!! tip "This guide wouldn't exist without the help of sync (Discord: `sync_plus`)."

 !!! warning "Before reading:"
 	This game ***will*** require you to touch and edit files manually.
 This guide tries to make everything as clear as possible. **[Bemanitools](https://github.com/djhackersdev/bemanitools/releases/download/5.44/bemanitools-5.44.zip) & [Bemanitools Supplement](https://github.com/djhackersdev/bemanitools-supplement/releases/download/1.6/bemanitools-supplement-1.6.zip)** will be used in this guide.